Asset Protection in Texas

 For multi-member LLCs, the charging order is the exclusive remedy in Texas.
 This gives Texas LLCs stronger protection than entities formed in states like California or New York, where courts have gone beyond charging orders to allow foreclosure or dissolution of LLC interests.

 Single-member LLCs are more vulnerable.
 The federal ruling in In re Ashley Albright allowed a bankruptcy trustee to exercise the sole member’s management rights and liquidate the LLC.
-Texas has not adopted that reasoning, but charging order protection is weakest when only one member exists.
+Texas has not adopted that reasoning at the state level, but charging order protection is weakest when only one member exists.
 Adding a second member, such as an irrevocable trust, strengthens the protection.

 Texas also permits series LLCs under Business Organizations Code Chapter 101, Subchapter M. A series LLC allows a single entity to segregate assets and liabilities across multiple internal series.
 Each series can hold different properties or investments, and liabilities of one series generally do not affect the assets of another.
-This structure is commonly used by real estate investors to isolate properties without forming separate entities for each one.
+Real estate investors commonly use this structure to isolate rental properties without forming separate entities for each one.

-The charging order protects against personal creditors of the LLC member.
-It does not protect against claims arising inside the LLC itself—if a tenant sues the LLC that owns the rental property, the LLC’s assets are at risk regardless of charging order rules.
+Charging order protection applies only against personal creditors of the LLC member.
+It does not protect against claims arising inside the LLC itself.
+If a tenant sues the LLC that owns the rental property, the LLC’s assets are at risk regardless of charging order rules.

 No domestic asset protection trust.
 Texas does not permit self-settled asset protection trusts.
 A Texas resident who transfers assets to a trust for their own benefit receives no creditor protection under Texas law.
 The Texas legislature has considered DAPT legislation on several occasions but has not enacted it.

-A Texas resident who wants trust-based creditor protection must look to another state’s DAPT jurisdiction or to an offshore trust.
+A Texas resident who wants trust-based creditor protection must look to another state’s DAPT statute or to an offshore trust.
 Out-of-state DAPTs carry a well-documented risk: a Texas court may refuse to apply the DAPT state’s law and instead apply Texas law, which does not recognize self-settled trust protection.
+Bankruptcy compounds the problem.
+Section 548(e)(1) creates a 10-year clawback window for transfers into self-settled trusts regardless of which state’s law governs.
 This makes domestic DAPTs unreliable for Texas residents.

 What Texas Exemptions Leave Exposed

 Texas protections are strong for three categories: home equity, retirement accounts, and current wages.
-Everything else is vulnerable.
+Everything else is reachable by a judgment creditor.

 Cash in bank accounts beyond the six-month homestead rollover period is fully exposed.
 Brokerage and investment accounts outside qualified retirement plans carry no exemption.
 Investment real estate equity (rental properties, commercial buildings, undeveloped land) is not covered by the homestead exemption.
 Business interests not held inside a properly structured LLC or limited partnership are reachable.
 Stocks, bonds, and mutual funds held in a personal name have no protection beyond the $50,000/$100,000 personal property cap, which they share with every other category of personal property.